128-95/kittycash/README.md

 ### Releases

-0. If the `master` branch has commits that are not in `develop` (e.g. due to a hotfix applied to `master`), merge `master` into `develop`
 1. Compile the `src/gui/dist/` to make sure that it is up to date (see [Wallet GUI Development README](src/gui/static/README.md))
 2. Update all version strings in the repo (grep for them) to the new version
 3. Update `CHANGELOG.md`: move the "unreleased" changes to the version and add the date
-4. Merge these changes to `develop`
-5. On the `develop` branch, make sure that the client runs properly from the command line (`./run.sh`)
+4. Make sure that the client runs properly from the command line (`./run.sh`)
-6. Build the releases and make sure that the Electron client runs properly on Windows, Linux and macOS.
+5. Build the releases and make sure that the Electron client runs properly on Windows, Linux and macOS.
 Delete these releases when done.
-7. Make a PR merging `develop` into `master`
-8. Review the PR and merge it
-9. Tag the master branch with the version number.
+6. Tag the master branch with the version number.
 Version tags start with `v`, e.g. `v0.20.0`.
-10. Make sure that the client runs properly from the `master` branch
+7. Make sure that the client runs properly from the `master` branch
-11. Create the release builds from the `master` branch (see [Create Release builds](electron/README.md))
+8. Create the release builds from the `master` branch (see [Create Release builds](electron/README.md))

 If there are problems discovered after merging to master, start over, and increment the 3rd version number.
 For example, `v0.20.0` becomes `v0.20.1`, for minor fixes.